-Note: The maximum cost of the project/unit admissible under manufacturing sector is Rs.
-25 lakh.
+- The maximum cost of the project/unit admissible under the manufacturing sector is Rs.
+25 lakh

-The maximum cost of the project/unit admissible under business/service sector is Rs.
-10 lakh.
+- The maximum cost of the project/unit admissible under the business/service sector is Rs.
+10 lakh

-The balance amount of the total project cost will be provided by Banks as term loan
+- The balance amount of the total project cost will be provided by Banks as a term loan

 Market Promotion Development Assistance (MPDA): This scheme is launched to provide services like market promotion and development assistance for Khadi industries.
 The aim of this scheme is to ensure increased earnings for artisans.

-Khadi Reform and Development Programme (KRDP) is formed for employment generation, enhancing the earning of artisans and ensuring the positioning of Khadi considering the present needs of Khadi industry.
-The main focus of this scheme is on Repositioning of Khadi and linking to market requirements, providing selective subsidy and enhanced remuneration.
+Khadi Reform and Development Programme (KRDP) is formed for employment generation, enhancing the earning of artisans, and ensuring the positioning of Khadi considering the present needs of the Khadi industry.
+The main focus of this scheme is on Repositioning Khadi and linking to market requirements, providing selective subsidy and enhanced remuneration.

 - Medicinal and food value of honey

 - Facilitates healthy linkages between biodiversity towards sustainable livelihoods